Phive-5/Meta-Clean/README.md

 ## License

-[Specify your license here, e.g., MIT, GPL, etc.]
+MIT License

 ## Contact

-For support or inquiries, please open an issue on the GitHub repository or contact [your contact information].
+For support or inquiries, please open an issue on the GitHub repository or contact the maintainers.